-A popular beach with families, Porthcothan is not a high profile surfing destination due to its shelter.
+A popular beach with families, Porthcothan Bay Beach is not a high profile surfing destination due to its shelter.
 It is located south of Constantine Bay.
-The nearest village is St Merryn which is only ten minutes drive away.
+The nearest village is St Merryn which is only a ten-minute drive away.
 The coast path gives splendid views to both the north and the south as well as displaying a variety of wildlife.
 Facilities are at hand and access is good from the beach level road and car park behind the beach.
 Good marine wildlife.

-Toilets (opposite beach entrance)
+- Toilets (opposite beach entrance)

-Seaside Award 2006 for clean, safe and well managed beaches
+- Seaside Award 2006 for clean, safe and well managed beaches

 Check here for a listing of Cornwall Beaches with RNLI Lifeguard cover.

 Back to Cornwall Surf Schools

 Back to Cornwall Beaches© Photograph of Porthcothan Bay Beach with kind permission of Herry Lawford Flckr